Which Type of Pipe is Better: ST52 Seamless or Welded?

 • Construction → welded pipes for structural columns, beams, and framework members

-• Automotive → seamless pipes for precision hydraulic and mechanical components
+• Automotive → seamless pipes for precision hydraulic and mechanical components where bore concentricity affects system performance

 Advantages of ST52 Seamless Pipes